-- (c) pavements with no underground utilities have performed better than pavements with underground utilities and the associated laterals, - (d) pavements that are at a higher-grade elevation than the surrounding lots have performed better, and - (e) any design effort that minimizes moisture penetration into the pavement layers have performed better.
+- (c) pavements with no underground utilities (under the pavement) have performed better than pavements with underground utilities and the associated laterals (underneath the pavement), - (d) pavements that are at a higher-grade elevation than the surrounding lots have performed better, and - (e) any design effort that minimizes moisture penetration into the pavement layers have performed better.

-"Alligator" type Cracks
+"Alligator" Type Cracks

 A layer of aggregate base is typically used underneath the concrete curbs around the pavement areas.
 This layer of aggregate base underneath the concrete curb is conducive to the infiltration of surface water into the pavement areas.
-Water infiltration into the subgrade and / or base layer can result in "alligator type" cracks especially when accompanied by construction traffic.
-Increased moisture content of the pavement sections will significantly impact its support characteristics.
-Moisture penetration into pavement layers can be reduced by (a) penetrating the concrete curbs at least three inches into the native clays soils, (b) installing French Drains on the outside of the curbs, or (c) installing a moisture barrier such as a trench filled with bentonite or flowable fill.
+Water infiltration into the base layer can result in "alligator type" cracks especially when accompanied by construction traffic.
+Increasing the moisture content of the pavement sections will significantly impact the support characteristics.
+Penetrating the concrete curbs at least six inches into the native clays soils will act as a barrier to this type of water infiltration.
+In addition, French Drains installed on the outside of the curbs will reduce this type of water infiltration.
 Alligator type cracks are also caused by weak / soft pockets within the pavement layers.
-Thoroughly proof rolling the subgrade and base layers will help identify the soft softs and densify as needed.